 Using video on your site is great for SEO - users are proven to be more engaged with good video content, creating longer visit times, a higher possibility of sharing and, if you're the star, building trust.

 Captioning videos is also great for SEO.
 Search engines can only crawl text — not images or audio.
 That’s why having a full, accurate transcript is really valuable for SEO.
-Don’t rely on auto captioning (developed from Auto Speech Recognition) unless you want (sometimes hilarious) jibberish beneath your wonderfully crafted video.
-They are so inaccurate, google won’t index them, but, they are a useful base line from which to edit, as wording is already placed in a logical way that will make them more readable, and easier to time.
+Don't rely on auto captioning (developed from Auto Speech Recognition) unless you want (sometimes hilarious) jibberish beneath your wonderfully crafted video.
+They are often inaccurate, but, they are a useful base line from which to edit, as wording is already placed in a logical way that will make them more readable, and easier to time.

 To get to the caption area, once your video is uploaded, go to your Video Manager by clicking your account in the top right > Creator Studio > Video Manager > Videos.